 I feel like I almost forgot how to do that after coming out of a long relationship a few years ago and getting into this new dating scene.
-But, I figured you have to go where the action is (online) even though all the relationships I’d ever had before where founded in an entirely different manner – face to face.
-I reckoned things just change, and no one wants to be left out, so I might as well join in.
+But, I figured you have to go where the action is (online), even though all the relationships I’d ever had before where founded in an entirely different manner: face to face.

 Seemed Like A Good Idea At First

-One of the biggest reasons I kept trying online dating when I became single again is because dating for me has always been a numbers game.
+Despite realizing this void in online dating, I kept trying it for a while, because dating for me has always been a numbers game.
 That doesn’t mean that I classify the people I’ve been with in some sort of impersonal numerical order.
-It just means that in my opinion it’s only going to work out in the rarest of occasions, so you just gotta keep at it until it does.
-In that sense, I thought percentage wise and time wise I had the best shot in online dating because I could ‘try’ so many at once.
-Thing is, with online dating a person is much more than their profile no matter how accurate (or inaccurate) it is.
-Annnnnnndddd, it would probably be a whole lot more mathematically effective if everyone else didn’t have a million different options to choose from as well.
+It just means that, in my opinion, it’s only going to work out in the rarest of occasions, so you just gotta keep at it until it does.
+In that sense, I thought percentage wise, and time wise, I had the best shot in online dating because I could ‘try’ so many at once.
+Thing is, with online dating, it would probably be a whole lot more mathematically effective if everyone else didn’t have a million different options to choose from as well.

 Online Dating Sites Are Kinda Fun.
 Dating Someone From Online, Not So Much.